tunahorse/Odoo_UninstallScript/README.md

 This Bash script completely removes the Odoo ERP system and its associated components, including the PostgreSQL database, from a Linux-based system.
 The script will display a warning message and ask the user to confirm before proceeding.
 If the user agrees, it will execute each step with a green-colored description.

-Inspired by [uninstall script #67](https://github.com/Yenthe666/InstallScript/issues/67)
+This script assumes you Installed Odoo with this script [Yenthe666/InstallScript](https://github.com/Yenthe666/InstallScript) Inspired by [uninstall script #67](https://github.com/Yenthe666/InstallScript/issues/67)

 ## Usage